 The Board meets at least once each quarter, with additional meetings held when appropriate.
-During 2021, there were four regularly scheduled meetings, and an annual strategic planning session.
-Four regular meetings and an annual strategic planning session are scheduled for 2022.
+During 2022, there were four regularly scheduled meetings, one special meeting relating to the planned retirement of Mr. Demens as President & CEO and an annual planning session.
+Four regular meetings and an annual strategic planning session are scheduled for 2023.
 Meeting frequency and agenda items may change depending on the opportunities or risks faced by the Corporation.
 The agenda for regularly scheduled Board meetings is prepared by the Chair.
 In January 2022, the Board met to review a specific matter related to the planned retirement of the President & CEO.